GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/marketing/index.md

 GDevelop Marketing Campaigns, also called **Boosts**, are packages designed to improve the visibility of your game within the GDevelop community and beyond.
 Whether you're gearing up for a game launch, seeking valuable feedback, or simply looking to increase your game's exposure, these packages offer tailored solutions to meet your promotional needs.

-## Why Use a Boost?
+!!! note

     Boosts are beneficial during different phases of game development.
 For example:

     - Pre-Launch: Build anticipation and gather feedback before your game is officially published.
     - Wishlist Building: Encourage users to add your game to their wishlists (notably on Steam), boosting its potential success upon release.
     - Visibility Enhancement: Increase your game's overall visibility and attract a broader audience.
     - Retention: Acquiring players and check if they come back to continue playing the game.

-### How Boosts Work
+## How Boosts Work

 When you boost your game, depending on the Boost you selected, your game will: